Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • numbness of hands and feet;

-• pain syndrome (of different nature and strength) in the heart and abdomen.
+• pain syndrome (of varying nature and strength) in the area of the heart and abdomen.

 Important!
-Often, people suffering from diseases that are accompanied by a low ejection fraction of the heart look like drunk.
-Their coordination of movement is impaired, a wobbly gait becomes, the tongue becomes braided and other speech defects appear.
+Often, people suffering from diseases that are accompanied by a low ejection fraction of the heart look like they are drunk.
+Their coordination of movement is impaired, their gait becomes unsteady, their tongue becomes slurred, and other speech defects arise.

-Treatment of a low ejection fraction of the heart is aimed at stabilizing pathological processes, and occurs within the framework of standard therapy for a disease or condition that caused a decrease in myocardial performance and correction of left ventricular failure.
-In addition to hypertensive drugs, blood thinners, anticoagulants, statins, peripheral vasodilators, antiarrhythmics, aldosterone and angiotensin 2 receptor antagonists can be prescribed.
+Treatment of low cardiac ejection fraction is aimed at stabilizing pathological processes, and occurs as part of standard therapy for the disease or condition that causes decreased myocardial performance and correction of left ventricular failure.
+In addition to hypertensive drugs, the following may be prescribed: antiplatelet agents, blood thinners, anticoagulants, statins, peripheral vasodilators, antiarrhythmic drugs, aldosterone and angiotensin 2 receptor antagonists.

-If the cardiac output fraction indicator falls below 35%, treatment measures are aimed at improving the quality of life.
+If the cardiac ejection fraction falls below 35%, treatment measures are aimed at improving the quality of life.
 If necessary, resynchronization therapy (artificial blockade) is performed.
-In cases of arrhythmias that threaten lethal outcome, a pacemaker or cardiovascular defibrillator is placed.
+In cases of arrhythmias that threaten death, a pacemaker or cardiovector defibrillator is installed.

-And at the end of the article, watch a video with detailed instructions on how to perform exercises from Chinese health-improving gymnastics that are available to everyone, which will help improve the cardiovascular system at an energy level.
+And at the end of the article, watch a video with detailed instructions on how to perform an exercise from Chinese health gymnastics that is accessible to everyone, which will help improve the cardiovascular system at the energy level.

-Patients who have received a referral for medical diagnostics of the heart and blood vessels meet such a concept as the ejection fraction.
-It is measured by ultrasound, contrast X-ray and echocardiography.
+Patients who have been referred for medical diagnostics of the heart and blood vessels come across such a concept as ejection fraction.
+It is measured by ultrasound, contrast x-ray and echocardiography.

-In this article, the reader will get acquainted with the definition of "cardiac output", norms and interpretation, and also learn about methods of treatment and prevention.
+In this article, the reader will become acquainted with the definition of “cardiac output”, norms and interpretation, and will also learn about methods of treatment and prevention.

-If you have any questions, you can contact the specialists of the portal.
+If you have any questions, you can contact the portal specialists.

 Competent consultations are provided free of charge 24 hours a day.

-The ejection fraction is an indicator that determines the efficiency of the muscles of the heart organ at the time of impact.
-It is measured as a percentage of the volume of blood entering the vessels in a state of ventricular systole.
-For example, in the presence of 100 ml, 65 ml enters the vascular system, thus the cardiac output will be equal to 65%.
+Ejection fraction is an indicator that determines the efficiency of the muscles of the heart organ at the moment of impact.
+It is measured as the percentage of blood volume entering the vessels during ventricular systole.
+For example, if there is 100 ml, 65 ml enters the vascular system, so the cardiac output will be 65%.

-Basically, measurements are taken of the left ventricle, since from it the blood enters the circulation in a large circle.
-If there is a lack of blood in this ventricle, then this becomes the cause of heart failure, which leads to the development of organ diseases.
+Basically, measurements are taken of the left ventricle, since from it blood enters the circulation in a large circle.
+If there is a lack of blood in this ventricle, this causes heart failure, which leads to the development of diseases of the organ.

-The ejection fraction is not prescribed for all patients, but only for those who complain about:
+Ejection fraction is not prescribed to all patients, but only to those who complain of:

 • pain in the chest;

-• systematic interruptions in the work of the body;
+• systematic interruptions in the work of the organ;

 • tachycardia;